 Chocolate Milk: An Update

-I have blogged about chocolate milk in the past, and its role in school nutrition (read here).
+I have blogged about chocolate milk in the past.
 In an effort to make chocolate milk more acceptable to the masses, the dairy industry has proposed a chocolate milk sugar reduction.
 The catch?
 They propose matching the sweetness with a sugar substitute (aspartame) and modifying the package label.